vlolla/dataplatform/README.md

 Data sources/System of Records: The data sources are a real application that generate events or updates to the Database and generate CDC Events

-Ingestion: Data Ingestion is a process where event data is streamed into Kafka Topics using CDD or collectors to get data into Stream Platform.
+Ingestion: Data Ingestion is a process where event data is streamed into Kafka Topics using CDC or collectors to get data into Stream Platform.

 Stream Processing: Transform, Aggregate and Enriching data based on the Standardization, Core standardized data streams are made up of SoR entities that have been CDC’d, grouped, and standardized into canonical format.
 They MUST contain ONLY the SoR data that comprise a single entity.
 Any references to other entities must be by pointer.
 For example an Site Informaton would be a pointer from the Employee entity to the Site Information Entity.